govuk-one-login/govuk-one-login-frontend/packages/frontend-analytics/README.md

 - englishPageTitle (string): English version of the page title.
 - taxonomy_level1 (string): Taxonomies are hierarchical tool that allows us to filter data for reporting and insights purposes.
 - taxonomy_level2 (string): Taxonomies are hierarchical tool that allows us to filter data for reporting and insights purposes.
+- taxonomy_level3 (string): Taxonomies are hierarchical tool that allows us to filter data for reporting and insights purposes.
+- taxonomy_level4 (string): Taxonomies are hierarchical tool that allows us to filter data for reporting and insights purposes.
+- taxonomy_level5 (string): Taxonomies are hierarchical tool that allows us to filter data for reporting and insights purposes.
 - content_id (string): Content ID is a unique ID for each front end display on a given page.
 - logged_in_status (boolean): Whether a user is logged in or logged out.
 - dynamic (boolean): This parameter indicates whether the page has multiple versions and uses the same URL.